Dimtemp/PowerShell-training/301-functions-modules.md

 1. - C:\WINDOWS\system32\WindowsPowerShell\v1.0\Modules
 1. Microsoft uses the last folder to store their modules, so this is a no-go for us.
 1. You must decide whether to store your module in your Documents folder, or in the Program Files folder.
 A best practice would be to first store the module in your Documents folder, and then deploy it to other machines' Program Files folder.
+1. **Notice: if your documents folder is redirected, this is displayed in the output of the last command.
+If so, you should adapt the following path names to your situation.** For example, if you're using OneDrive, you documents folder might be Documents\OneDrive.
 1. Create a WindowsPowerShell folder in your documents folder:
 1. ```mkdir -Path $home\Documents\WindowsPowerShell```
 1. Create a modules folder in your WindowsPowerShell folder: